-Tziporah Wiesel Fellowship Dr. László Csősz
+Tziporah Wiesel Fellow Dr. László Csősz

 Dr. Csősz is co-editor of The Holocaust in Hungary, a source volume in the Documenting Life and Destruction series by the United States Holocaust Memorial Museum (2013).
-He has written several articles including Land Reform and Race Protection: The Implementation of the Fourth Jewish Law in The Holocaust in Hungary: A European Perspective (2005), and several entries to Randolph L. Braham’s The Geographical Encyclopedia of the Holocaust in Hungary (2013).
+He has written several articles including "Land Reform and Race Protection: The Implementation of the Fourth Jewish Law in The Holocaust in Hungary: A European Perspective" (2005), and several entries to Randolph L. Braham’s The Geographical Encyclopedia of the Holocaust in Hungary (2013).